Mr Piers Von Berg

 I have completed Masters' classes in Forum Theatre with Cardboard Citizens.
 I am interested in ways in which this can be incorporated into pedagogical practice.

-Von Berg, P (forthcoming 2018).
+Von Berg, P (2018).
 ‘Civic Education at Higher Education: Lessons from Azerbaijan’ in Hazeldine, G, Morgan, D and Salem, A (eds.), Higher Education in Post-Communist States: Sociological Perspectives.
 Stuttgart: Ibidem.

 Von Berg, P (2002).
 ‘A Question of Method: Challenges of Teaching in Azerbaijan and Kyrgyzstan’, in Salem, A (ed), A Question of Method: teaching social sciences at post-soviet universities.
 Budapest and Washington DC: Civic Education Project.